oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

     OpenC2 Language's features to make such determination (details TBD)

 > - Is there a need to describe a state model for the Producer or Consumer?
+>   * **Proposed:** There is no need to define a unique state model for OpenC2 over MQTT.

 ## 2.1 Publishers, Subscribers, and Brokers

-When transferring OpenC2 Command and Response messages via MQTT, both Producers and Consumers act as both publishers and subscribers:
+When transferring OpenC2 Request (AKA command) and Response messages via MQTT, both Producers and Consumers act as both publishers and subscribers:

-* Producers publish Commands and subscribe to receive Responses
+* Producers publish Requests and subscribe to receive Responses
-* Consumers subscribe to receive Commands and publish Responses
+* Consumers subscribe to receive Requests and publish Responses

 The MQTT broker and MQTT client software used by Producers and Consumers are beyond the scope of this specification, but